 Plan Everything Properly

-The best way is to ask, listen and then speak.
-First, ask the perspective of other person and be careful while listening.
-Chose to speak, while keeping their words in mind.
+The best way is to ask, listen, and then speak.
+First, ask the perspective of another person and be careful while looking.
+Chose to speak while keeping their words in mind.
 Be sure, they listen and together bring out the solution.

-Some More Ways to Solve Your Family Problems Easily.
+More Tips to Solve Your Family Problems Easily

 - Come up with some solutions – ask everyone in the family for them.